-Types of paratransit All times uphare there are illegal or uppagulated analysis as affected All types where there are illegal or unregulated operations.
+Types of paratransit affected All types where there are illegal or unregulated operations.
 Prerequisites Existence of a regulatory framework and a criminal code.
 Transport policy with a defined role for paratransit.
 Stakeholders Local authorities/ Authorities responsible for paratransit management and regulation, operators, and professional organisations where applicable.
 Level of investment Financial investment: varies.
 All the presented measures to facilitate accession to the formal system require an initial investment that can be recouped over time (such as leasing).
 Human investment: significant, especially if it involves promoting support for individuals to formalise their operations.
 Level of importance High.
 What to watch out for Existence of human resources to support the accession of illegal operators to the regulatory framework.
 Timing Ongoing, but particularly when new regulations and/or new urban transport projects are introduced.
 Assessment criteria Controls to monitor any illegal/clandestine transport services.